NTAP/mantis/README.md

 One specific use case for NetApp StorageGrid customers is to use this software to replicate or migrate objects between a StorageGrid system and Microsoft Azure or Amazon S3.

+We also provide docker images and a docker compose file, to help you quickly bring up a Spark cluster running on top of docker containers, with magi installed.
+To check out details, please refer to instructions in [deploy-magi-docker-compose.md](doc/deploy-magi-docker-compose.md).

 ## Functions Implemented ##
 * Bucket synchronization
 	Replicate or migrate objects between two buckets in AWS, Azure or NetApp StorageGrid